zevv/npeg/README.md

 ### Code block captures

-Within the `peg()` macro it is possible to freely mix PEG rule definitions and Nim code.
+Code block captures offer the most flexibility for accessing the parsed Within the `peg()` macro it is possible to freely mix PEG rule definitions and Nim code.
 The code can access all captures made within the capture through the implicit declared variable `c: seq[string]`.